Pro is free for all users until May 2026 ./get-pro

 Adding locations

-Click the + button in the toolbar or press N. Enter a name and browse to the folder path.
+Click + Add Location in the toolbar or press N. Enter a name and browse to the folder path.
 The location appears in the tree immediately.
-A location can be any accessible directory — USB drives, network mounts, local folders.
+A location can be any accessible directory · USB drives, network mounts, local folders.

 You can add multiple locations from the same physical disk.
 Each is tracked independently.